-Once you have got a court order (a judgement and remedy in your favour) you may need to take steps to ensure it is carried out.
+Once you have got a court order you may need to take steps to ensure it is carried out.

-If you feel a court order is not being obeyed, the first question to ask is;
+If you feel a court order is not being obeyed, the first question to ask is: Is the court order enforceable?

-Sometimes, people against whom orders are made deliberately try to avoid carrying out the order by;
+However, enforcing a court order can be challenging where you are responsible for its enforcement or the people against whom orders are made deliberately try to avoid carrying out the order by:

 In Nigeria, local communities successfully got a court order against Shell to stop its practice of “gas flaring” (burning off natural gas), which had caused deaths and pollution.